 However, many stories are intended to be “feel good” articles about overcoming adversity, being exceptional, or being an “inspiration” to others.
-Some stories to be saying: “Look how bad this poor disabled person’s life is and feel better about yourself.”
+Some stories seem to be saying: “Look how bad this poor disabled person’s life is.
+You should feel better about yourself.”

 Disabled People Do Not Want To Be Objects Of Pity

-Holidays made brighter for the deaf and hard of hearing children"
+Holidays made brighter for the deaf and hard of hearing children

-Child suffering from muscular dystrophy gets a heartwarming surprise"
+Child suffering from muscular dystrophy gets a heartwarming surprise

-Local boy with cerebral palsy gets wish granted"
+Local boy with cerebral palsy gets wish granted

-Stolen adapted van replaced by local charity in touching act of kindness"
+Stolen adapted van replaced by a local charity in a touching act of kindness

 Disabled People Are Not “Held Back” By Their Condition

-Intellectual disabilities don’t hold back these athletes"
+Intellectual disabilities don’t hold back these employees

-Student with Asperger's syndrome thrives beyond circumstances"
+Student with Asperger's syndrome thrives beyond circumstances

 Disabled People Are not “Limited” By Their Condition

-Woman swims 1 million yards despite suffering from multiple sclerosis"
+Woman swims 1 million yards despite suffering from multiple sclerosis

 People with mental illness must choose between food and medication

-Funding cuts hitting people with disabilities"
+Funding cuts hitting people with disability cuts

 Disabled People Do Not Want to be Inspirational